8G6/Contenna/README.md

 # Contenna

-Trying to implement a coustom Serail communication channel for testing receving and sending data to microcontrollers
+Trying to implement a costom Serail communication channel for receving and sending data to microcontrollers